Kops vs. Kubeadm: What’s the difference?

 Late last fall, the Weave Online User’s Group (WOUG) had a session on two of the most popular Kubernetes installers out there today.
 Chris Love (@chrislovecnm) spoke about what kops is and how to use it.
-Lucas Kaldstrom (@kubernetesonarm) then spoke about the architecture of kubeadm and why you’d choose one method over the other, including the differences between the two projects.
+Lucas Kaldstrom (@kubernetesonarm) then answered the questions, “What is kubeadm?” and “Why would you choose one method over the other?”
+He also highlighted the differences between the two projects.
 Both of our speakers are very active community members and leaders of their respective Kubernetes SIGs.

 What is Kops?